A Life of Illusion: Critical reception

-Chart history
+Charts

 Cover versions

-In 2002, the Foo Fighters recorded a cover of the song as a B-side, which later appeared on their covers album Medium Rare in 2011.
+In 2002, the Foo Fighters recorded a cover version of the song as the B-side to their single "Times Like These", which later appeared on their covers album Medium Rare (2011).

 In popular culture

-The song is used as the musical background to the opening scene in the film The 40-Year-Old Virgin, and appears as the first track on the soundtrack album.
-The song is also referenced in author Rick Riordan's The Burning Maze, the third book in The Trials of Apollo series.
+The song is used as the musical background to the opening scene in the film The 40-Year-Old Virgin (2005), and appears as the first track on the soundtrack album.
+It is also featured early in an Apple TV+ 2023 documentary about Michael J. Fox.
+The song is likewise referenced in author Rick Riordan's The Burning Maze (2018), the third book in The Trials of Apollo series.